 Antarctica Winter Cruises

-Antarctica may not come to mind when thinking of a warm, sun-drenched winter cruise destination.
-But it can’t go unmentioned in this list because travel to Antarctica is only possible during North America’s winter, Antarctica’s austral summer.
+Why not embrace the cold?
+Besides, travel to Antarctica is only possible during North America’s winter, Antarctica’s austral summer.
 From November-March the days in Antarctica are longer, warmer (by Antarctic standards) and the wildlife is the most active.